1712n/dn-institute/content/attacks/posts/2021-05-19-PancakeBunny.md

 ## Losses

-The amount of stolen tokens [was estimated at about $200 million at prices at the time.
+The amount of stolen assets [was estimated at about $200 million at prices at the time.
 BUNNY token lost around 96% of its value.](https://cointelegraph.com/news/pancakebunny-tanks-96-following-200m-flash-loan-exploit)

 ## Timeline